Želimir Altarac Čičak: Rock marathons (1979, 1984, 1989)

-A really special place and meaning in Želimir Altarac Čičak's entire career belong to Rock Marathons organized under the banner: "Ž.A. Čičak – with a little help from my friends".
-Every five years, exactly on his working jubilee, Čičak was organizing ten hours long program with all musicians from former Yugoslavia who either started off with his help or who appreciated in a particular way his contribution to the profession.
-The first one was organised at the Youth Center at Skenderija on January 18, 1979, where many friends showed up, most of whom genuine representatives of Sarajevo music school: Indexi, Vatreni Poljubac, Divlje jagode, Cod, Formula 4, Jadranka Stojaković, Slobodan Samardžić & Narcis Vučina...
+A really special place and meaning in Želimir Altarac Čičak's entire career belongs to Rock Marathons organized under the banner: "Ž.A. Čičak – with a little help from my friends".
+Every five years, exactly on his working jubilee, Čičak was organizing a ten-hour-long program with all musicians from former Yugoslavia who either started off with his help or who appreciated in a particular way his contribution to the profession.
+The first one was organised at the Youth Center at Skenderija on January 18, 1979, where many friends showed up, most of whom were genuine representatives of Sarajevo music school: Indexi, Vatreni Poljubac, Divlje jagode, Cod, Formula 4, Jadranka Stojaković, Slobodan Samardžić & Narcis Vučina...

-The second one took place on November 24, 1984, in overcrowded Skenderija where, now famous veterans, Indexi played their hits alongside renowned pop-rock bands: Bajaga I Instruktori, U škripcu, Slomljena Stakla, Elvis J. Kurtovich, Kongres, Gino banana, Leb i sol, Laboratorija Zvuka, Drugi način, Galija, Vatreni Poljubac, Teška Industrija, Resonance, Formula 4...
+The second one took place on November 24, 1984, in overcrowded Skenderija, where, now famous veterans, Indexi played their hits alongside renowned pop-rock bands: Bajaga I Instruktori, U škripcu, Slomljena Stakla, Elvis J. Kurtovich, Kongres, Gino banana, Leb i sol, Laboratorija Zvuka, Drugi način, Galija, Vatreni Poljubac, Teška Industrija, Resonance, Formula 4...

-The third and the most spectacular one by far took place at the biggest hall in Sarajevo "Zetra" on October 14, 1989.
-Throughout a ten hours program almost all relevant musicians on former Yugoslavia showed up – from Indexi and Riblja Čorba to Atomsko sklonište, YU Grupa, Galija, Vatreni Poljubac, Jura Stublić i Film, Le cinema, Zabranjeno Pušenje, Psihomodo Pop, Hari Mata Hari, Tifa Band, Formula 4, Bambinosi, Rusija, Konvoj...
-Especially, need to emphasize that all participants of his jubilee concerts that includes champions of pop pock music and new names of BiH and former Yugoslav scene, played their music for free as a sign of successful cooperation in many years.
+The third and the most spectacular one by far took place at the biggest hall in Sarajevo, "Zetra" on October 14, 1989.
+Throughout a ten-hour program, almost all relevant musicians from former Yugoslavia showed up – from Indexi and Riblja Čorba to Atomsko sklonište, YU Grupa, Galija, Vatreni Poljubac, Jura Stublić i Film, Le cinema, Zabranjeno Pušenje, Psihomodo Pop, Hari Mata Hari, Tifa Band, Formula 4, Bambinosi, Rusija, Konvoj...
+Especially, need to emphasize that all participants of his jubilee concerts, which include champions of pop rock music and new names of BiH and the former Yugoslav scene, played their music for free as a sign of successful cooperation in many years.

 Wartime

 Čičak rediscovered his own way to fight against the gloomy days of besieged and suffocated Sarajevo.
 He continued organizing concerts at Sloga and hosting many radio shows when there was electricity to allow them to be broadcast.
-From 1993 to 1995 in Sarajevo's radio station The Wall, he was editor and host of show Rock 'n' roll radio, that he called, thanks to blackouts in those years, Accumulator Radio.
-Still, in polls among listeners, it was the most listened radio show in those years.
-Same thing happened with his TV Show on NTV 99 Above the Clouds (1996–1997).
-He was the organizer of the first rock concert during the war (March 23, 1993) at Chamber Theater 55, entitled Give Peace a Chance, that gathered all musicians who stayed in war-torn Sarajevo.
-A special event was a concert of Joan Baez on April 14, 1993, in the cinema hall Imperial, that attracted attention of world media.
+From 1993 to 1995 at Sarajevo's radio station The Wall, he was the editor and host of the show Rock 'n' roll radio, which he called, thanks to blackouts in those years, Accumulator Radio.
+Still, in polls among listeners, it was the most listened to radio show in those years.
+The same thing happened with his TV Show on NTV 99 Above the Clouds (1996–1997).
+He was the organizer of the first rock concert during the war (March 23, 1993) at Chamber Theater 55, entitled Give Peace a Chance, which gathered all musicians who stayed in war-torn Sarajevo.
+A special event was a concert of Joan Baez on April 14, 1993, in the cinema hall Imperial, that attracted the attention of the world media.